-Along with Windows 8/10, you might have a great experience of using Office 2013/16, because this Office edition comes with lots of new features and improvements.
-The Pick Up Where You Left Off feature lets you start working at just that point, where you may has stopped working the earlier day, maybe.
+Along with Windows 10/8, you might have a great experience of using Office 2016/13, because this Office edition comes with lots of new features and improvements.
+The Pick Up Where You Left Off feature lets you start working at just that point, where you may have stopped working the earlier day, maybe.
 This is because Word keeps track of the last three locations where you typed or edited text.
 In some earlier versions of Word, you had to press Shift+F5 to use the Go Back feature.
-In Office 2013, you will get a notification on the left side asking if you want to Pick up where you left off.
+In-Office, you will get a notification on the left side asking if you want to Pick up where you left off.

 Disable Pick Up Where You Left Off in Word